Testing

 When for some reason adding a test in the application layer is not possible, it is possible to add a C++ test in the library layer.
 These tests are simple C++ methods that should return EXIT_SUCCESS or EXIT_FAILURE.

-Everything is handled in library/testing.
+Library test cases are handled in library/testing.

 To add a test, create a new TestSDKName.cxx file containing a int TestSDKName(int argc, char* argv[]) method, then implement your test in C++ using the libf3d API.
 Then add you new file to src/library/testing/CMakeLists.txt.